ruijaulino/ruijaulino.github.io/_posts/tscv.md

 Also, the sequential version of K-Fold tend to overestimate the error more than the others (altough is a small deviation); probably this can be attributed to the bias of not all predictions being made with the same number of points.
 The same happens with using the subsequences but the effect is smaller.

+Of course one can make the same study for more complex models (for example, a HMM) and check if some CV strategy introduces somes biases.